 Segal wants to limit patients to subjective comments (such as “this doctor is a jerk”) and trivial feedback (such as waiting times, parking problems, or whether staff are nasty).
 Segal claims that technical issues are beyond a patient's comprehension, and he would forbid patients from defining the quality of care.

 Rebuttal: This attitude dawned in primeval eras when shamans jealously guarded all the knowledge in a tribe.
-Today, doctors create guilds to protect themselves from accountability to those they treat.
+Today, doctors create medical guilds to protect themselves from accountability to those they treat.
 That is not professional behavior; it is self-interested behavior, and ethically suspect.
 Clinical skills do need oversight.

 Generally, physician performance is mediocre by the standards of evidence-based practice.
 A large study published in JAMA revealed that physicians have a limited ability to accurately self-assess.
 Confidence and skill levels are not necessarily linked.
 The most confident MDs, and the least skilled, share the same trait: ‘They don’t seem to know that they don't know.’